-Our recommendations for the best things to do during a stay in Ho Chi Minh City aka.
-Saigon.
-We think it's one of Asia's least recognised, culinary capitals.
+Our quick independent guide to the highlights of Saigon.
+The city is still one of Asia's least recognised, culinary capitals.
 And the sheer energy of the place will sweep you up.

 The past

-The former Presidential Palace is less confronting but still a must for budding historians.
+Close by, the former Presidential Palace, now the Reunification Palace, is less confronting but still a must for budding historians.
+It's also an architectural wonder.
 It was here that Ho Chi Minh’s struggle for a united Vietnam ended on 30 April 1975.

 There are plenty of other war era historic sites around town but most of them are unmarked and unrecognised.
 It's worth taking a stroll along central Dong Khoi St - Rue Catinat during French times and Tu Do during the American war.
 The shophouses are disappearing but the grandest structures - the Opera House, the Continental Hotel, the Notre Dame Cathedral and the Post Office have all survived Saigon's demolition binge.

-Those that want to go deeper into the historical story might enjoy Tim Doling's walking tour or Sophie's Art Tour.
+Those that want to go deeper into the historical story might enjoy a walking tour with our sister travel company, Old Compass Travel.

 Check out our list of things to see and do in Saigon here.